 • Must lead a stable, responsible lifestyle.

-• Must be willing to travel for IVF process.
+•Must be willing to travel to a fertility clinic for the in-vitro fertilization (IVF) process.
 Please note, often these trips include overnight stays.

 • Must not use illegal drugs, smoke cigarettes, or abuse alcohol.

 The first step in becoming a surrogate is to complete our initial application.
 After your application is received and reviewed, if approved, an Outreach Coordinator will reach out to you within 24 hours.
-During the prescreening phase, you'll be connected to our Prescreening Coordinator and we'll review your medical records, including previous OBGYN records and recent pap-smear results.
+During the screening process, you'll be connected to our Prescreening Coordinator and we'll review your medical records, including previous OBGYN records and recent pap-smear results.

 Surrogacy is a method of assisted reproduction that helps intended parents start families when they otherwise couldn't.
 Coming from different backgrounds, intended parents pursue surrogacy for several reasons, yet they all have the same dream: to one day have their own family.Learn More About Surrogacy

-The monetary benefits of being a surrogate mother are significant, but the indescribable sense of fulfillment you get from helping intended families bring a child into the world cannot be found doing anything else.
+The monetary benefits of surrogate pregnancy are significant, but the indescribable sense of fulfillment you get from helping intended families bring a child into the world cannot be found doing anything else.
 That's why many surrogate mothers agree to doing a second journey with us.See All Benefits